Toxin Series "2": PHTHALATES Are In Fast Food Too!

-Cheese pizzas had the lowest levels of most chemicals tested.
+🍕 Cheese pizzas had the lowest levels of the tested chemicals.

 Phthalates and replacement plasticizers are chemicals used to make plastics soft and can migrate out of plastics into the food, which is ingested.
 Some sources of plastics include food handling gloves, industrial tubing, food conveyor belts and the outer packaging used to wrap fast food meals available in restaurants.